 Half-staff Flag Observance

-The Governor has ordered that the flags atop the State Capitol be lowered to half-staff from sunrise until sunset on Saturday, September 4, 2021, in honor of Lucille Simmons Whipper and in recognition of her extraordinary legacy and lifetime of service to the State of South
+The President of the United States issued a proclamation to display the flag of the United States at half-staff on Saturday, September 11,

+2021, Patriot Day and National Day of Service, in honor of the innocent individuals who lost their lives on September 11, 2001.

-Carolina, including as an educator and as a member of the South Carolina House of Representatives, and the Governor requests that the flags over state buildings and buildings of the political subdivisions of this State similarly be flown at half-staff for this purpose.
+Accordingly, the Governor directed that flags atop the State Capitol be flown at half-staff beginning September 10 at midnight until midnight on September 11, and the Governor requested that the flags over state buildings and buildings of the political subdivisions of this State similarly be flown at half-staff for this purpose.

 Visit this web page for details: http://adminapps.sc.gov/GS/GS-flags-status.phtm